 The Old Jewish Cemetery was founded in the 15th century and it’s the burial site of many significant local Jewish personalities.
 The cemetery stopped serving its purpose in the late 18th century and nowadays it’s under the administration of the Jewish Museum.
 By the way, this cemetery is the one that inspired Umberto Eco in his novel The Prague Cemetery.

+We will finalize our Prague sightseeing as we started – at a castle.
 Although Karlštejn is located about 30 km from Prague, it is often included in the get-to-know-Prague tours and we consider it a Prague essential.
 This medieval castle was built by the above-mentioned King of Bohemia and Roman emperor Charles IV and it’s been attracting tourists since it’s permanent opening in 1905.
 It is in the protected area of Český kras so breathtaking views of nature are assured.

 Read also our post Afternoon walk in Lesser Town, Prague and take the walk with us!